Detecting Topological Superconductivity via Berry Curvature Effects in Spectral Functions: BC-induced Topological Signatures in Observables

+We are now ready to examine how the BCs influence the experimental observables in a $p+ip$ TSC enabled by Rashba SOC.
+With the BC-modified phase-space density of states $D=1+\delta D$, we investigate the spectral function $A(\kb,\omega)$ and the normal metal-to-superconductor tunneling conductance~\cite{Schrieffer} $G(\textbf{r},\omega)$ given by

-Note that we focus on the lower BdG band $s=-$ and an $s$-wave pairing potential $\Delta$ with $\partial_{\kb} \chi=0$, and we neglect the small spatial variation in $D(\rb,\kb)$ given the slowly varying perturbation.
-The tunneling conductance can be measured by STM or tunneling junctions, whereas the spectral function can in principle be probed by methods such as momentum- and energy-resolved tunneling spectroscopy (MERTS)\cite{MERTS} even in the presence of a magnetic field.
-For STM measurements to assess open surfaces, besides Fig. \ref{fig:0}, one can also consider bilayer structures consisting of a Rashba superconductor with a ferromagnet\cite{Exp_VdW_Kezilebieke2020}.
+where we focus on the lower BdG band $s=-$ and neglect the small spatial variations in $D(\rb,\kb)$ given the slowly varying perturbation.
+The spectral function can be probed by the momentum- and energy-resolved tunneling spectroscopy MERTS\cite{MERTS} or in principle ARPES under a weak magnetic field.
+The tunneling conductance can be measured by STM or tunneling junctions.
+For STM measurements that require assess to open surfaces, a bilayer structure\cite{Exp_VdW_Kezilebieke2020} could be more feasible than the heterostructure in Fig.~\ref{fig:0}(a).

+First, we demonstrate the BC effects in the spectral function $A=A_0+\delta A$ in Fig. \ref{fig:2}.
+The uncorrected spectral function $A_0(\kb,\omega)$ and the BC contribution $\delta A(\kb,\omega)$ are obtained by setting $D(\kb)=1$ and $\delta D(\kb)$ in Eq.~\ref{eq:I}, respectively.
+At zero field $\vex{B}=0$, the magnitude of $A_0$ reaches its peaks at frequencies along the lower superconducting band $\omega=-E_{-}(\kb)$ (see Fig.~\ref{fig:2} (a)).
+Under an applied field $B$, the BC contribution $\delta A$ is activated, which modulates the peak intensities in $A_0$ in a momentum-dependent way tied to topology: In the topological phase where $h>\sqrt{\Delta^2+\mu^2}$, the peak intensity at small momenta $\textbf{k}\sim 0$ is enhanced by $\delta A>0$, as shown in Fig.~\ref{fig:2}(a).
+In contrast, in the topologically trivial phase where $h<\sqrt{\Delta^2+\mu^2}$, we find a suppression $\delta A<0$ at $\textbf{k}\sim 0$, as shown in Fig.~\ref{fig:2}(b).
+In either phase, the magnitude of BC-induced enhancement or suppression $|\delta A|$ increases linearly with $B$ until it reaches the critical field strength.

+Now, we show how the topological conditions explicitly enter the BC-modified spectral function $A=A_0+\delta A$ at $\textbf{k}=0$.
+For superconductivity described by the model $H$ in Eq. \ref{eq:H-0}, the topological conditions refer to (1) the Rashba strength $\alpha\neq 0$ is nonzero and (2) $h^2 >(\Delta^2 + \mu^2)$.
+To link these two conditions to the BC effect in the spectral function, we insert the full expressions of the coherence factors $u_{\sigma s}(\textbf{k}_c)$ and $v_{\sigma s}(\textbf{k}_c)$ into the BC-induced change $\delta D(\textbf{k})$ in the phase-space density of states (see Eq. \ref{eq:dD1}) and arrive at

+It is clear from Eq. \ref{eq:deltaDk0} that when only the lower normal band involves in pairing $h>|\mu|$, criterion (1) and (2) indicate that the BC-induced change { $\delta D(k=0)$ takes the sign of the chemical potential $\mu$ in the topological phase and its opposite in the trivial phase, respectively}.
+Together with the fact that the normalized BC contribution $\delta A(\textbf{k},\omega)/A_0(\textbf{k},\omega)=\delta D(\textbf{k},\omega)$ at $\omega=-E_{-}(\kb)$, which follows from Eq. \ref{eq:I}, we conclude that the sign of the BC effect $\delta A$ at momentum $\textbf{k}=0$ qualitatively detects whether the superconductivity is in the topological or trivial phases.